Bedřich Hrozný: Deciphering of the Hittite language

-To solve the mystery about the Hittite language, Bedřich Hrozný used two sentences that appeared in a text that reads: nu NINDA-an ezzatteni watar-ma ekutteni.
+To solve the mystery of the Hittite language, Bedřich Hrozný focused on a text passage that reads: nu NINDA-an ezzatteni watar-ma ekutteni.
 It was known at that time that the ideogram for NINDA meant bread in Sumerian.
-Hrozný thought that the suffix -an was perhaps the Hittite accusative.
-Then, he assumed that the second word, ed-/-ezza, had something to do with the bread and assumed that it could be the verb to eat.
-The comparison with the Latin edo, the English eat and the German essen led to the assumption that NINDA-an ezzatteni means "you will eat bread".
-In the second sentence, Hrozný was struck by the word watar that has similarities to the English water and German Wasser.
+Hrozný thought that the suffix -an might be the Hittite accusative singular ending.
+Then, he assumed that the second word, ed-/ezza-, had something to do with the bread and thought that it could be the verb eat.
+The comparison with Latin edo, English eat, and German essen led him to infer that NINDA-an ezzatteni means "you (will) eat bread".
+In the second sentence, Hrozný was struck by the word watar, which recalled English water and German Wasser.
 The last word of the second sentence, ekutteni, had the stem eku-, which seemed to resemble the Latin aqua (water).
-So, he translated the second sentence as "you will drink water".
-Hrozný soon realized that the Hittites were speaking an Indo-European language, making it much easier to decipher and read their cuneiform tablets.
-Using these insights, Hrozný continued his work and was able to publish the Hittite grammar in 1917.
+He thus translated the second sentence as "you (will) drink water".
+Hrozný soon realized that the Hittites were speaking an Indo-European language, which greatly facilitated the decipherment and interpretation of Hittite cuneiform texts.
+Building upon these insights, he continued his work and was able to publish a preliminary Hittite grammar already in 1917.